A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Experiments

 \section{Experiments}

 We experiment on LDC2016E25 (AMR2.0) and LDC2020T02 (AMR3.0).
-Pre-processing, post-processing and hyper-parameter details are provided in Appendix.
-The evaluation is primarily based on Smatch~\cite{Cai2013SmatchAE}, while more fine-grained information is produced with the evaluation tool of~\newcite{Damonte2017AnIP}.
-We compare our generation-order induction framework to two ways of `pre-fixing' the segmentation, i.e. producing the segmentation on a preprocessing step.
-We vary the segmentation methods while keeping the rest of the model identical to our full model (e.g., the same autoregressive model).
-We also evaluate against other recent parsers and provide ablation studies for our induction framework, as well as analysis of the induced segmentation.
+The evaluation is based on Smatch~\cite{Cai2013SmatchAE}, and the evaluation tool of~\newcite{Damonte2017AnIP}.
+We compare our generation-order induction framework to pre-set segmentations, i.e., producing the segmentation on a preprocessing step.
+We vary the segmentation methods while keeping the rest of the model identical to our full model (i.e., the same autoregressive model and the learned alignment).
+We provide ablation studies for our induction framework.
+We further provide visualization of the induced generation order, along with extra details, in Appendix.